nherac/MarsRover/README.md

 Case South: xIncrement = 0 and yIncrement = -1,
 case East: xIncrement = 1, yIncrement = 0

-Regarding the area where the Rover will be exploring, before updating the rover position, we need to check that the new position is inside the area, then, we model it using the "function domain" In the case of the plateau, the domain would be x>0 and x<= Plateau UpperRight X Coordinate y>0 and y<=Plateau UpperRight Y coordinate
+Regarding the area where the Rover will be exploring, before updating the position position, we need to check that the new position is inside the area, then, we model it using the "function domain" In the case of the plateau, the domain would be x>0 and x<= Plateau UpperRight X Coordinate y>0 and y<=Plateau UpperRight Y coordinate